Provisional Government of Cuba: Background

 The role of the United States in Cuban affairs, its responsibilities and prerogatives, derived from the Cuban–American Treaty of Relations of 1903, which Cuba and the United States had signed on 22 May of 1903, and ratified in 1904.
 Article III stated: It contained this provision:

 The Government of Cuba consents that the United States may exercise the right to intervene for the preservation of Cuban independence, the maintenance of a government adequate for the protection of life, property, and individual liberty, and for discharging the obligations with respect to Cuba imposed by the Treaty of Paris on the United States, now to be assumed and undertaken by the Government of Cuba.

 The conflict between Cuba's political parties began during the presidential election of September 1905, in which Estrada Palma and his party rigged the election to ensure victory over the liberal candidate, José Miguel Gómez.
-The liberals orchestrated a revolt in August 1906.
+The liberals orchestrated a revolt in August 1906, known as the Little August War.
 Both sides sought United States military intervention, the government expecting support in suppressing the rebellion and its opponents hoping for new, supervised elections.
 When Estrada Palma asked for U.S. troops, President Roosevelt was initially reluctant.
 He sent the Secretary of War William H. Taft and Assistant Secretary of State Robert Bacon to hold discussions in search of a negotiated resolution of the parties' differences.
 Arriving on 19 September, Taft and Bacon met with the leaders of both parties.
 When Estrada Palma recognized that Roosevelt was not prepared to support his position, he resigned on 28 September 1906.